-American Diplomacy is an Internet-based professional journal focused on international relations generally, and its practice in the United States.
-We publish articles of commentary and analysis, material related specifically to the U.S. Foreign Service, scholarly research of general interest, reviews of books, and comments from readers.
+American Diplomacy is an Internet-based professional journal focused on international relations.
+We publish articles of commentary and analysis, material related specifically to the U.S. Foreign Service, scholarly research, reviews of books, and comments from readers.
 Articles are peer-reviewed by foreign affairs professionals or scholars in the relevant field.

 Statement on Nonpartisanship

 American Diplomacy and its parent organization, American Diplomacy Publishers, maintain a nonpartisan position.
 We do not publish material containing extremist views, intemperate language, or personal attacks.

 However, our authors often express strong opinions and reflect a wide variety of political views as well as foreign policy intellectual traditions.
 The opinions expressed by the authors published in this journal are not necessarily those of members of the journal’s staff or the American Diplomacy Board of Directors, nor of the Triangle Institute for Security Studies or the Curriculum for Peace, War & Defense at the University of North Carolina-Chapel Hill.

 We welcome all submissions and will acknowledge and consider them promptly.
 They should be sent via e-mail (firstname.lastname@example.org) as an attachment in Microsoft Word.

 Most commentary and analysis articles, opinions, and Eyewitness Foreign Service stories should not exceed 2000 words.
 Book reviews should be no more than 1500 words.
 We occasionally also accept research-based scholarly articles of greater length.